Canonical Transformation Path to Gauge Theories of Gravity: General spacetime transformation of systems of scalar-, vector-, and tensor fields

 Explicitly, the new canonical transformation rules, which emerge from $\FCd_{2}^{\mu}\big(\phi,\tilde{\Pi}^{\nu},a_{\mu},\tilde{P}^{\mu\nu},g_{\mu\eta},\tilde{K}^{\mu\eta\nu}\big)$ of Eq.~(\ref{eq:gen-ex5}), are

 Obviously, the required transformation rules~(\ref{eq:vec-trans}) of the fields are reproduced.
-By virtue of Eq.~(\ref{eq:jac-matrix}), the momentum fields obey the rules required for relative vectors of weight $w=1$.
-Hence, for vector densities
+By virtue of Eq.~(\ref{eq:jac-matrix}), the momentum fields obey the rules required for relative tensors of weight $w=1$.
+Hence, for tensor densities

 The general transformation rule for the Hamiltonian densities is given by Eq.~(\ref{eq:f2-ext}).
 For the actual generating function, Eq.~(\ref{eq:gen-ex5}), the divergence of the explicit $x$-dependent terms of $\FCd_{2}^{\mu}$ follows as (see Appendix~\ref{sec:app1} for the vanishing first term)